 Either party may provide a written statement to the members of the Compliance Tribunal for their review.
 The written statement may be in support of their position and/or a response to the summary of the investigation.
 The written statement must be received by the appropriate investigator’s office one work week prior to the hearing date.
 The investigating office will immediately make the statements available to the members of the Compliance Tribunal, and will notify the parties of the opportunity to inspect the statements for their review.

 Witnesses.
-Either party may seek to present witnesses with relevant information to the asserted grounds mentioned in the appeal, subject to cross examination.
+Either party may seek to present witnesses with relevant information to the asserted grounds mentioned in the appeal, subject to cross examination by the Compliance Tribunal.
 Character witnesses will generally not be allowed, but a character witness may be permitted at the discretion of the Chairperson.
-The parties must provide a list of potential hearing witnesses to the chairperson of the Tribunal at least four (4) calendar days prior to the hearing.
+The parties must provide a list of potential hearing witnesses to the chairperson of the Compliance Tribunal at least four (4) calendar days prior to the hearing.
 The chairperson will provide the witness list(s) to all relevant parties involved in the matter at least three (3) calendar days prior to the hearing.

 Participation.
 Neither party is required to participate in a Compliance Tribunal.
 Either party may submit a written statement, oral statement, or no statement.